tim-koprivnik/js-calendar/README.md

 # JS-Calendar
-Calendar, made with HTML &amp; JS
+Calendar, made in HTML and vanillaJS